StaySortedHQ/interviews/coding.md

 You're free to pick the technologies of your choice, as long as it is presented in a native iOS or macOS app.

-You'll be accessed based on code quality and test coverage.
+You'll be assessed based on code quality and test coverage.
 Please create a private repo for your submission and share it to user harryworld on GitHub or email the zipped project to harry@staysorted.com